Eliminate Public Sector Fraud: 5 Tips to Counter Fraud in the Public Sector

 In identifying cases of internal fraud, having an efficient expense tracking system and internal audit team goes a long way in creating a system that is difficult to exploit and easier to manage.
-Taking away some of the responsibility from the employee and helping them feel confident in handling the organisation’s money.
+Taking away some of the responsibility from the employees and helping them feel confident in handling the organisation’s money.

 External fraud occurs when individuals or organisations outside of the organisation commit fraud against the target organisation.
 In some cases, the technique used to target the organisation may be the same as the techniques used for personal fraud.